awni/awni.github.io/ctc-draft.md

 </div>
 </div>

-This method is not guaranteed to find the most likely $$Y$$.
-This is because multiple alignments can map to the same $$Y$$.
-The sequences [a, a,
-$$\epsilon$$] and [a, a, a] could individually have lower probability than [b, b, b], though the sum of their probabilities could be larger.
-In this case, the beam search algorithm would propose [b, b, b] as the most likely hypothesis, corresponding to $$Y =$$ [b].
-To account for this, the algorithm should consider the fact that [a, a, a] and [a, a, $$\epsilon$$] map to the same output, namely $$Y =$$ [a].

-We can modify the vanilla beam search algorithm to handle multiple alignments mapping to the same output.
-In this case instead of keeping a list of alignments in the beam, we store the output prefixes after collapsing repeats and removing $$\epsilon$$ characters.
+We can modify the vanilla beam search to handle multiple alignments mapping to the same output.
+In this case instead of keeping a list of alignments in the beam, we store the output prefixes after collapsing repeats and removing
+$$\epsilon$$ characters.
 At each step of the search we accumulate scores for a given prefix based on all the alignments which map to it.
 The image below displays steps two, three and four of the algorithm.
 The dashed lines indicate the output prefix that the proposed extension maps to.

 <div class="figure">
 <img src="{{ site.base_url }}/images/ctc/prefix_beam_search.svg" />